GreedyCoding/p5js-Chess/README.md

 ### Changelog 0.0.3
   Additions:
-  - Added jQuery library.
-  - Added Centering for the Chessboard and the buttons
+  - Added interactive Centering for the Chessboard and the buttons
   - Added Page Background
   - Added Button to restart the game.
   - Added function restartGame().
+  - Added Touch Support.

   Removed:
   - Removed some useless comments.